amalinafz/fast-ml-deploy-experiment/README.md

 # fast-ml-deploy
+This repo is a fork from https://github.com/rodrigo-arenas/fast-ml-deploy and tried based on the an article explaining the content of this repo can be found in this [medium link](https://medium.com/analytics-vidhya/serve-a-machine-learning-model-using-sklearn-fastapi-and-docker-85aabf96729b)

 Example repo of machine learning model deployment with FastAPI and Docker

-This is a minimalistic build, consider to use user auth in a production environment

-An article explaining the content of this repo can be found in this [medium link](https://medium.com/analytics-vidhya/serve-a-machine-learning-model-using-sklearn-fastapi-and-docker-85aabf96729b)

 # Demo instructions